alialib/alia/docs/feature-overview.md

 value types like `int`, `std::string` or `std::vector<float>`, your variables have *signal* types.
-A signal is simply a value that changes over time, but you can think of them as having *dataflow semantics.* Invoking operators on or applying functions to signals is the equivalent of setting up elements in your dataflow.
+A signal is simply a value that changes over time, but you can think of them as having *dataflow semantics.* Invoking operators on or applying functions to signals is the equivalent of setting up nodes in your dataflow.
 (All of the arrows in the above diagram would be signals in alia.)

 In particular, signals extend 'raw' C++ values in two important ways: